ihor/NSPL/README.md

 > **Tip**
 >
-> To make your code compact you can use a short function aliases.
+> To make your code compact you can use short function aliases.
 For example:
 >
 > ```php
 > use function \nspl\f\partial as p;